2026 average: $300 to $700/hr depending on specialty. Medical experts average $500+/hr.

 Accuracy and Disclaimer

-Expert witness fee estimates are based on projected hours and market rates.
-Actual costs depend on case complexity, volume of materials, and number of testimony sessions.
-Rates vary significantly by specialty, geographic market, and individual expert credentials.
-This calculator is for planning purposes only.
-Consult with your expert directly for a formal fee schedule and retention agreement.
+Expert witness fee estimates are based on projected hours and 2026 market rates.
+Actual costs depend on case complexity, volume of materials, scope of testimony, and the specific expert engaged.
+Rates vary significantly by specialty, geographic market, expert credentials, and demand.
+Cancellation and postponement provisions vary by expert agreement.
+This calculator is for planning and budgeting purposes only.
+Confirm all rates and terms directly with the expert and document them in a written retention agreement before engagement.

 Conclusion